‘Shut The F**k Up’: WNBA Star Natasha Cloud Lashes Out And Ridiculously Claims All White Americans Have ‘Privileges’

 As a white American, there aren’t many privileges that I’ve come across.
 Like my career in the media, for example.
 I’ve been in this industry for nearly 10 years now, and quite frankly, a large portion of my journey has been full of blood, sweat and tears.
 There’s been a lot of hard work involved, with only a little bit of glory attached before I came here at the Daily Caller.
 What about struggling is privileged?
 (RELATED: ‘Don’t Let The Door Hit You In The A**’: Bill Maher Doesn’t Give A Single Iota About Losing Woke Fans)

-Nice to get spoken down to by yet another millionaire athlete … how nonsensical, man.
+Nice to get spoken down to by yet another rich athlete … how nonsensical, man.